ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 ```

 ### Modifications made to implement Neon intrinsics in collision sample
-Because the Burst compiler did such a good job, further structural changes were required to really get the most from the Neon intrinsics implementation.
+Because the Burst compiler did such a good job, further structural changes were required to really get the most from the Neon intrinsics implementation and get a significant improvement over the Burst compiler's auto-vectorization.

 - In radius collision detection we increase simultaneous comparisons to 8